openstack-archive/fuel-docs/pages/frequently-asked-questions/0070-common-technical-issues.rst

     <enter> (to accept the defaults)
     w(to save changes)

 #.
 Initialize the XFS partition::

     mkfs.xfs -i size=1024 -f /dev/sdb1

 #.
 For a standard swift install, all data drives are mounted directly under /srv/node, so first create the mount point::

     mkdir -p /srv/node/sdb1

 #.
 Finally, add the new partition to fstab so it mounts automatically, then mount all current partitions::

     echo "/dev/sdb1 /srv/node/sdb1 xfs
     noatime,nodiratime,nobarrier,logbufs=8 0 0" >> /etc/fstab
     mount -a

 Redeploying a node from scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Compute and Cinder nodes in an HA configuration and controller in any configuration cannot be redeployed without completely redeploying the cluster.
 However, in a non-HA situation you can redeploy a compute or Cinder node.
-Simply follow these steps:
+To do so, follow these steps:

 #.
 Remove the certificate for the node by executing the command ``puppet cert clean <hostname>`` on fuel-pm.
 #.
 Re-boot the node over the network so it can be picked up by cobbler.